 My walks are the most important part and the best part of every day for me.
 I'll even feel a sense of withdrawal and regret if I have to miss a day of hiking, and so when I got up this morning, it seemed natural to consider a New Year's resolution to help me avoid those few days when I just don't feel like going out because the weather is bad, or because I'm tangled up in some indoor sit-down project.
 "Sitting is the new Smoking", right.
 The chair is going to kill us all!

 I already have good habits regarding the walking lifestyle.
 When I wake up in the morning, one of the first things on my mind is "where do I want to hike today."
 I like to vary my walks, both in the actual route, and also in the reason, theme, or goal of the day's outing.
 Some days I'll walk to a store, buy what I can carry back home in my daypack, and save the planet a little by leaving my car parked at home.
-Some days I'm looking for a particular feature of nature, such as trees with 'cancerous' burl growths.
-That's been a hot one for me lately.
+Some days I'm looking for a particular feature of nature, such as which flowers are in bloom, how the seasons are changing the woods.

 I love sharing my photographs, so that becomes part of the motivation for creating this blog post.
 It will serve to make me accountable for my resolution and to give me the excuse to do a 'show and tell' with one or a few photos from the day's hike.